Time to fly! It is that time in life when you want to do something exciting, such as celebrating a big round birthday.

 My first choice of airplane (and the cheapest one) was the two-seaters Cessna C150M.
 I didn’t realize how small this airplane is, until I saw it.
 The plane’s door is square and tiny.
 The cabin width is only 38 inches/96 cm.
 For two people!
 I managed to get inside.
 It is more like a toy for children.
 Too tight, indeed.

 The next choice was the four-seater Cessna C172M – bigger and more comfortable.
-Plus I got the option to take a special passenger with me!
+Plus I got the option to take a special passenger with me: my wife!

 The flying lesson starts with a pre-flight briefing covering safety and an introduction to some of the controls.
 We were given headphones so we can listen to the conversations between the instructor and air traffic control.